BrandNewMyUserName/Regression-problem/README.md

 # Neural Network for Function Approximation

-This project implements a manually constructed neural network to approximate the function \( f(x_1, x_2, x_3) = \x_1 * \x_2 - \x_3 \) using backpropagation method.
+This project implements a manually constructed neural network to approximate the function `$f(x_1, x_2, x_3) = x_1 \cdot x_2 - x_3$` using backpropagation method.
 The network outputs two values.
 The first is the computed function value, the second one is equal to 1 if the function value is greater than the average value of all points (functions value) or 0 if it's less.

 ## The purpose of Task
 The purpose of the task is to learn how to use neural networks for complex regression problems on the example of a linear function as well as evaluate dependecy between training speed with accuracy of a model and size of training/test sets with the number of neurons in a hidden layer.